 Addiction treatment is a long and complicated process.
-Everyone’s experiences in rehab are entirely different, so are their struggles.
+Everyone’s experiences in rehab are entirely different, and so are their struggles.
 However, regardless of their type of addiction, they’ll all partake in relapse prevention sessions that will become the core of their coping strategies in recovery.
-These are the most important relapse prevention group activities to keep practicing during your recovery.
+These are the most important relapse prevention program group activities to keep practicing during recovery.

 1. Functional Analysis Exercises

 An everyday relapse prevention group activity is this functional exercise.
-The purpose is to help participants identify feelings, thoughts, and behaviors that relate to their addiction.
+The purpose is to help participants identify feelings, thoughts, and behaviors related to their addiction.
 The goal is to identify high-risk behavioral patterns and situations that may lead to relapse.
 Like in group therapy, the exercise involves identifying how you feel physically before, during, and after substance use.
-By knowing signs like stomach ache, tingling sensations, or headaches, you can learn to spot those triggers and prevent a relapse.
+By knowing signs like stomach aches, tingling sensations, or headaches, you can learn to spot those triggers and prevent a relapse.
 It also helps you recognize any mental health triggers that can lead to relapse.

 2. Centering Exercises

-Now that you can clearly identify these triggers and behaviors, it’s time to think about how to calm yourself down.
-Here, the purpose of this exercise is to calm your racing thoughts and center yourself to make the right decisions during high-risk situations.
+Now that you can identify these triggers and behaviors, it’s time to think about how to calm yourself down.
+Here, this exercise aims to calm your racing thoughts and center yourself to make the right decisions during high-risk situations.
 Usually, you have to take a seat to complete this exercise.
 Close your eyes, breathe through the nose, hold it, and then breathe out through your mouth.
 Ask yourself what negative thoughts are racing through your mind.
 Repeat the breathing and focus on those.
 You can use mantras or prayers to help those negative thoughts fade away.
 Keep doing these exercises until you feel calm and centered.